 What to Expect

-After trying other respiratory treatments, the Riley at IU Health NICU team may decide to start ECMO treatment.
-ECMO involves the use of a lung bypass machine, similar to the type of machine used on adults during heart surgery.
+After trying other treatments, the Riley medical team may decide to start ECMO treatment.
+ECMO involves the use of a heart and lung bypass machine, like the type of machine used on adults during heart surgery.
 However, it is set up to use for several days rather than several hours.
-For babies who are also having heart problems, ECMO can be set up to bypass the heart in addition to the lungs.

 Using a combination of gravity and a special pump, one cannula moves deoxygenated blood out of the body and into a special machine that removes carbon dioxide and adds oxygen—just as the lungs normally do.
 The blood is warmed to body temperature throughout the process.
-Then the other cannula carries it back into your baby’s body where the heart can then circulate it and provide fresh oxygen to the body tissues.
-You may see these steps happening in the ECMO machine, which will be right next to your baby’s bed
+Then the other cannula carries it back into your child’s body where it can then circulate and provide fresh oxygen to the body tissues.

 Key Points to Remember